Lake Anna Cruises

 - Cold weather – (A suggestion) Hand warmers/toe warmers (“Hot Hands,” Zippo hand warmers, etc…)

 - The Captain may cancel cruises before or during, for any reason he may deem contrary to the safety and well-being of the clients, others, the Captain, or the boat.
-Some reasons for cancellation might include, but are not limited to; hazardous weather, such as lightning, high winds, high waves, excessive boat traffic, excessive cold or hot temperatures, illness, injury, or what the Captain deems necessary
+Some reasons for cancellation might include, but are not limited to; hazardous weather, such as lightning, high winds, high waves, excessive boat traffic, excessive cold or hot temperatures, illness, injury, or what the Captain deems necessary.
+The Captain will cancel all services when NOAA’s, National Weather Service (NWS) predictions reach or exceed 50% chance of thunderstorms occurring during our cruise time.
+Please see our Cancellations & Refund Policy for details.

 - Please be mindful bringing or wearing valuables.
 We WILL NOT be responsible if lost, stolen, or damaged